Göran Enckelman

 Göran Enckelman (born 14 June 1948) is a Finnish former footballer.
 He played in both Finland and Sweden, and for the Finnish national side.
 He is the father of fellow goalkeeper Peter Enckelman.
 He won Finnish Footballer of the Year in 1975.
 At club level he played for Reipas, KuPS, TPS, Haka and Nyköpings BIS.

+After retiring he worked at TPS as goalkeeping coach.